 The percentage of the housing credits used for the cost of the project

-The demonstrated stability of the Applicant/Co-Applicants’ [first and second financial feasibility evaluations] or Project Sponsor [third financial feasibility evaluation], including an analysis of the Financial Statement of the Applicant/Co-Applicants or Project Sponsor, as applicable.
+The demonstrated stability of the Applicant/Co-Applicants [first and second financial feasibility evaluations] or Project Sponsor [third financial feasibility evaluation], including an analysis of the Financial Statement of the Applicant/Co-Applicants or Project Sponsor, as applicable.

 The Division has also adopted financial standards to analyze the financial pro forma included in each application.
 The current standards are set forth below.
 The Division may adopt new or modify existing standards at any time.